 Find A Doctor Or Hospital In Your Network.

-You may not be able to travel around the Mediterranean Sea, but you can eat like those who live in that part of the world.
-They often live long and healthy lives, without working at it.
-Research shows they don’t have cancer as often, or as much heart disease .
+You may not be able to travel around the Mediterranean, but you can eat like those who live in that region.
+They often live long and healthy lives naturally.
+Research shows they don’t have cancer as often, or as much heart disease.

-Far from being a fad, the Mediterranean diet is a basic way of eating, often backed by doctors.
-It was ranked No. 1 by a panel of health experts in the 2019 U.S. “U.S. News & World Report: Best Diet Rankings .”
+Far from being a fad, the Mediterranean diet is a basic way of eating popular with doctors.
+It was even rated as the number one diet by a panel of health experts in the 2019 edition of “U.S. News & World Report: Best Diet Rankings.”

-Healthy compounds in produce also can help your brain function the right way, improving your mental health.
-Star nutrients include:
+Nutrients in produce can help improve your brain function and nurture your mental health.
+Champs include:

-Some studies also suggest that antioxidants in fruits and vegetables, including vitamins C and E, may help fight a process in your body that starts cell damage.
-The jury is still out, but it's likely antioxidants in fruits and vegetables may help keep your mood intact and protect against depression.
+Some studies suggest that antioxidants in fruits and vegetables, including vitamins C and E, may help fight a process in your body that trigger cell damage.
+More research is needed, but it's likely antioxidants in fruits and vegetables may help improve your mood and protect against depression.
 Talk to your doctor if you're feeling depressed and ask if changes in your diet might help.

 The amount of fruits and veggies you should eat each day can differ with your age and health.
 Talk with your doctor or nutritionist about what is right for you.

-Then make your own mood-boosting shopping list.
-Try these picks.
-They're easy to find, low-cost and can be added to meals simply.
+Before you go to the grocery store or farmer's market, make your own mood-boosting shopping list.
+Try these easy-to-find, low-cost picks that can be added to meals:

 Telligent is an operating division of Verint Americas, Inc., an independent company that provides and hosts an online community platform for blogging and access to social media for Blue Cross and Blue Shield of Montana.